 The threat of disease worldwide, although real, is often different from what many people expect.
-Ebola virus, cholera, yellow fever, avian influenza, and coronavirus may make headlines, but they rarely affect travelers.
-Other outbreaks like chikungunya or Zika virus may impact travelers for short periods of time in very specific places.
-This doesn't mean there is no cause for concern.
-It is important to take all reasonable precautions to reduce the chances of becoming ill.
-But the problems that are most likely to affect travel plans are much more ordinary—travelers' diarrhea, jet lag, or an auto accident, for example.
+Ebola virus disease, cholera, avian influenza, plague, and Middle East respiratory syndrome coronavirus may make headlines, but they rarely affect travelers.
+Other outbreaks, like chikungunya or Zika virus infection, may impact travelers for short periods in very specific places.
+This doesn't mean that cause for concern is nonexistent; take all reasonable precautions to reduce the chances of becoming ill.
+However, the problems that are most likely to affect travel plans are much more ordinary: travelers' diarrhea, jet lag, or an auto accident, for example.

 Travelers spending time exclusively in developed countries, in resort areas of developing countries, or within the international hotel circuit will generally have a lower risk of illness.

-Adventure travelers and persons staying abroad for extended periods of time (more than 1 month), spending a good deal of time with local populations, or eating and sleeping in rural accommodations are typically at higher risk; this is especially true for persons traveling in developing countries.
+Adventure travelers and persons staying abroad for extended periods (more than 1 month), spending a good deal of time with local populations or eating and sleeping in rural accommodations, are typically at higher risk, especially if traveling in developing countries.

 Forms and checklists are available to help travelers evaluate and document their health and safety needs.

-Resources: There are many resources available to help travelers find additional information about the areas they plan to visit.
+Resources: Many resources are available to help travelers find additional information about the areas they plan to visit.
 Some of the best are:

-- Centers for Disease Control and Prevention: www.cdc.gov/travel
+- Centers for Disease Control and Prevention: wwwnc.cdc.gov/travel

 - International Society of Travel Medicine: www.istm.org